ArchitectSystematicTechnology/HyperNetVPNServer/README.md

 ```
 and paste the output into the `password` variable.
 Have a look at [the common operators playbook](https://git.autistici.org/ai3/float/-/blob/master/docs/playbook.md#adding-an-admin-account) for additional options, such as setting up OTP or U2F tokens.

 This _config.yml_ also contains the credentials for an updated geoip database.
 The `geoip_account_id` and `geoip_license_key` values must be changed, you can register for an account on maxmind.com to obtain these.
-The geoip service helps clients to choose a gateway near them (usually faster).
+The geoip service helps end users to choose a gateway near them (usually faster).

 Then edit _group_vars/all/gateway_locations.yml_, _group_vars/all/provider_config.yml_ to match your environment.